keu/docs/astro/install-azure.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+You have two options to install Astro on Azure:

+- Bring Your Own Cloud -  Create an Astro cluster in a dedicated Azure account that's hosted and owned by your organization.
+This ensures that all data remains within your network and allows your organization to manage infrastructure billing.
+- Hosted - Create an Astro cluster in a dedicated Azure account that's hosted and owned by Astronomer.
+This removes the complexity of adding another Azure account to your network.

 To complete the installation process, you'll:

 - Add the Astronomer Service Principal to your Azure Active Directory (Azure AD) instance.